-A Show Management Committee has been established and will include 2 recruited Superintendents with knowledge of the issue/topic and the 4-H Youth Development Specialist to support making an unbiased and informed decision.
+A General and Family Consumer Science Committee has been established and will include 2 recruited Superintendents with knowledge of the issue/topic and the 4-H Youth Development Specialist to support making an unbiased and informed decision.

 A final decision will be made and communicated in writing to the protester and individual in question from the General and Family Consumer Science Committee.
-Any exhibitor, 4-H parent or legal guardian, or 4-H leader who violates any rule or regulation may be subject to forfeiture of all privileges, awards, and premiums and to such other penalty as agreed to by the General and Family Consumer Science Committee.
+Any exhibitor, 4-H parent or legal guardian, or 4-H leader who violates any rule or regulation may be subject to forfeiture of all privileges, awards, and premiums and to such other penalties as agreed to by the General and Family Consumer Science Committee.